3stadt/vivaldi-url-profile-router/README.md

 ## Quick note

 > The router selects the **first valid URL** among command-line arguments and opens that one.
-If no mapping matches, it falls back to the configured default profile.
+If the URL's host is listed in `selectprofile`, a GUI chooser is shown.
+Otherwise, it uses the matching mapping or the configured default profile.

 ---